griffithlab/civic-docs/docs/evidence.rst

   .. tab-container:: tab3
      :title: Evidence Types

-     When curating evidence statements from published sources, to discern whether a variant has a "clinical interpretation", we use the data model below.
+     When curating evidence statements from published sources, we use the data model below to discern whether a variant has a "clinical interpretation".
      Evidence statements describe how a variant was demonstrated to (1) be predictive of drug response, (2) be correlated with prognostic outcome, (3) be of diagnostic utility in determining cancer subtype (aka molecular classification), or (4) predispose a person to a type of